 3.1 To exercise diligence in relation to counter-terrorism and criminal misuse of funds, DAISI will:

-Confirm the identity, credentials and good standing of the people or organisation that it directly assists, through which is fund activities, and from whom it receives funding.
+Confirm the identity, credentials and good standing of all DAISI members and the people or organisation that it directly assists, through which is fund activities, and from whom it receives funding.

-- Ensure that the people or organisation that it directly assists and through which it funds activities are aware of and are obliged to comply with the relevant Australian law and this policy, and that they in turn are obliqued to ensure that their distribution of the fund or support is made o the same basis.
+- Ensure that DAISI members, and the the people or organisation that it directly assists and through which it funds activities are aware of and are obliged to comply with the relevant Australian law and this policy, and that they in turn are obliged to ensure that their distribution of the fund or support is made o the same basis.

 - Check that the people or organisation that it directly assist, through which I funds activities, and from whom it received funding, are not on the following lists:

 Department of Foreign Affairs and Trade’s Consolidated List